Terror Is a Man: Production

-Terror is a Man was partially based on H.G.
+Terror Is a Man is partially based on H.G.
 Wells' novel The Island of Doctor Moreau, although Wells is uncredited in the film.

 Release

 Theatrical release

-Terror is a Man was theatrically released in the United States on December 12, 1959 on a double feature with another Eddie Romero film, The Scavengers.
-The film was subsequently re-released under several alternate titles over the years, including Creature from Blood Island, Gore Creature, The Gory Creatures, and Island of Terror.
-It was re-released to theaters in 1969 by distributor Sam Sherman as Blood Creature.
-A warning bell gimmick sounding like a telephone ringer warned the audience of impending gore during a surgical sequence.
+Terror Is a Man was theatrically released in the United States on December 12, 1959 on a double feature with another Eddie Romero film, The Scavengers.
+The film was rereleased under several alternate titles over the years, including Creature from Blood Island, Gore Creature, The Gory Creatures and Island of Terror.
+It was rereleased to theaters in 1969 by distributor Sam Sherman as Blood Creature.
+A warning-bell gimmick sounding like a telephone ringer warned the audience of impending gore during a surgical sequence.

 Home media

-The film was initially released on DVD on June 8, 1999, by Image Entertainment.
-It was next released as a double feature with Werewolf in a Girls' Dormitory by Madacy on March 20, 2001, as part of their "Killer Creature Double Feature" DVD series.
-Madacy also re-released the film as a part of its five-disc Killer Creature collection on October 5, 2004.
+The film was initially released on DVD on June 8, 1999 by Image Entertainment.
+It was next released as a double feature with Werewolf in a Girls' Dormitory by Madacy on March 20, 2001 as part of the Killer Creature Double Feature DVD series.
+Madacy rereleased the film as a part of its five-disc Killer Creature collection on October 5, 2004.
 Fox Lorber later released the film on September 9, 2003.
-It released by Alpha Video on September 25, 2012. and lastly in a blu ray boxed set of all of Romero's "Blood Island" films by Severin on November 13, 2018.
+It released by Alpha Video on September 25, 2012 and lastly in a Blu-ray box set of all of Romero's Blood Island films by Severin on November 13, 2018.